what is ORGANISATIONAL COACH SUPERVISION?

 I work with my clients through encrypted online video calling.
 This provides convenience, saves resources, time and allows global connection with the ease of a click.

-As a practitioner working within the field of personal and professional development with other human beings, you will always be one element of the dynamic in these relationships.
+As a practitioner working with other human beings, you will always be one element of the relational dynamics in these organisational systems.

 Executive coach supervision helps you recognise how you approach your practice and engage with executive clients.